JoshMDiaz/tennishelp/README.md

     git clone https://github.com/JoshMDiaz/tennishelp.git

+3) Navigate to and change your directory to the tennishelpApp/ folder.

+    cd /yourFolder/tennishelp/tennishelpApp/

-3) Run npm install
+4) Run npm install

     npm install

-4) Make sure you do not have anything currently running on http://localhost:8100 and run ionic serve
+5) Make sure you do not have anything currently running on http://localhost:8100 and run ionic serve

     ionic serve

-5) Enjoy!
+6) Enjoy!